skeeto/yavalath/README.md

         i . . . . .
 6
            1 2 3 4 5

-The AI is still ... awful.
-I'm working on it.
-It's a [UCT Monte Carlo tree search][mcts].
+The AI is a [UCT Monte Carlo tree search][mcts] and it's very strong, especially if given plenty of memory and time.

 [yl]: http://www.cameronius.com/games/yavalath/